 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing geometric mean LDL values across groups defined by vital status at 5 years.

 ANSWER: This analysis, which seeks the same associations as above, utilizes a two sample, two sided t-test comparing differences in serum LDL geometric means across groups defined by 5 year vitality status.
 Results are interpreted at an alpha = 0.05 level of significance.
 The difference in geometric means between the two groups was determined to be 1.09 (95% CI: 1.02 – 1.18).
 The data for this sample population produce strong evidence to show that, if there is truly no association between serum LDL and 5 year all-cause mortality, our results for differences in serum LDL geometric means would be unlikely (p = 0.0128).

+5/5 for performing an appropriate analysis

+1/5 for reporting the association appropriately

+Did not report the geometric means of each groups (-1)

+Wrong point estimate(difference in geometric mean ratio of geometric mean) (-1)

+Did not report which of geometric mean of LDL between two groups is higher (-0.5)

+Did not report whether the p-value is two-sided or one-sided(-0.5)

+No interpretation of CI (-1)

+Total: 6/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing the probability of death within 5 years across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).